segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/user.md

 ------
 Data type: boolean.

-`user.isReturning` contains information about the number of visits to the site by the user.
+`user.isReturning` contains information about previous visits.
 In case the user visits the site for the first time, the variable takes the value 'false'.
 In the opposite case, 'true'.
+The term visit defined by [session timeout](/for-analyst/settings#sessionLength)

+> SDK create and fill this variable automatically.
+Pleas do not trey to reinitialize this variable.

 ### <a name="user.isSubscribed"></a>user.isSubscribed
 ------